Sayantani-Bhattacharya/AprilTag/README.md

 ## 6dPoseVisulalize.py:
 - Reads and plots the 3d pose path trajectory of the detected tags.

+## extDynDet
+- uses the direct real sense topics and does real-time pose detection.
+- Need to save array, and transforms of relative pose, and plot stuff.

 ## Works but Not used.
 ## apriltag_video.py: